-- The siting and layout of new-build housing development, including the housing element of mixed use developments, will need to respond positively to the site specific constraints and opportunities as well as to the existing and emerging context for the site and surrounding area. - 2.
-New-build housing development will be required to be: - a. sited to minimise disturbance from incompatible uses and be well located in relation to public transport with a high quality pedestrian environment.
-Table 2.2 Sustainable Residential Quality Matrix will be used to aid assessment of the appropriate density of development in relation to public transport accessibility and character areas - b. provided with a readily accessible, secure, private and usable external space and include space suitable for children's play - designed so that that schemes in mixed tenure do not distinguish between public and private housing provision either in terms of quality of materials and design, or in level of amenities - d. designed to be safe and secure and reduce crime and the fear of crime. - 3.
-The South East London Housing Partnership Wheelchair Homes Design Guidelines (or as subsequently amended) will be used to assess whether new build housing schemes meet Lifetime Homes and Wheelchair Housing Standards both in terms of internal layout and the external design features needed to ensure houses are accessible to their users.
+- The Council expects all new residential development to: - be attractive and neighbourly - provide a satisfactory level of privacy, outlook and natural lighting both for its future residents and its neighbours and - meet the functional requirements of future residents.
+C. - The siting and layout of new-build housing development, including the housing element of mixed use developments, will need to respond positively to the site specific constraints and opportunities as well as to the existing and emerging context for the site and surrounding area. - New-build housing development will be required to be: - sited to minimise disturbance from incompatible uses and be well located in relation to public transport with a high quality pedestrian environment.
+Table 2.2 Sustainable Residential Quality Matrix will be used to aid assessment of the appropriate density of development in relation to public transport accessibility and character areas - provided with a readily accessible, secure, private and usable external space and include space suitable for children's play - designed so that schemes in mixed tenure do not distinguish between public and private housing provision either in terms of quality of materials and design, or in level of amenities - designed to be safe and secure and reduce crime and the fear of crime - designed to ensure that internal layout and external design features ensure that housing is accessible to all intended users.